How to Tell if an IME Doctor is Really Independent

 - The IME doctor has been criticized for bias by a court or courts.

-Some of these indicia of bias are more obvious than others, and many won’t come to light unless you have an attorney involved and/or have instituted litigation.
+Some of these indicia of bias are more obvious than others, and many won’t come to light unless you have a disability insurance attorney involved and/or have instituted litigation.
 If you have been scheduled for an IME and are concerned that the doctor is less than independent, review our steps for protecting yourself before, during and after the exam.